rustic-rs/docs/src/commands/backup/comparing_snapshots.md

 # Comparing Snapshots

-Rustic has a `diff` command which shows the difference between two snapshots or a snapshot and a local path/dir
+rustic has a `diff` command which shows the difference between two snapshots or a snapshot and a local path/dir

 ```console